Summer Scholars Program

-Step into an ancient conversation.If the poet Homer, the reformer Martin Luther, and the theorist Karl Marx were to meet on a city street, what would they talk about?
+If the poet Homer, the reformer Martin Luther, and the theorist Karl Marx were to meet on a city street, what would they talk about?
 What would they argue about?
 What would this storyteller, theologian and political philosopher say was the key to a fulfilled life?
 For centuries men and women have envisioned what it means to live successfully and to die happy.
 From ancient Athens to America today, every society has had its own ideal of the "Good" life.
 This July you could be one of 25 scholars to study what past and current civilizations have thought and continue to think about the "Good Life."

 You will unpack God's vision of the "Good Life" in group devotionals, worship times and class experiences.
 You will interact with a variety of IWU professors as they share their own experiences of the "Good Life."
 You will explore where you fit into this vision as you chat with current JWHC students.
 Finally, you will uncover how your own special gifts and abilities equip you to live the "Good Life" with the guidance of IWU's Center for Life Calling and Leadership.

 Scholars will earn three academic credits for "History of World Civilizations," a course taught by Dr. Smith for Summer Scholars.
 It counts as a general education course, a requirement for all IWU undergraduate students.
 It is also transferable to other institutions.
 Students who participate in the Summer Scholars Program receive a full-tuition scholarship (worth over $1,300).
 Room and board costs are $1,100, plus books.
-The program cost includes all lodging, meals, and cultural outings in Indianapolis and Marion and on-campus activities for the full three weeks.
+The program cost includes all lodging, meals, and cultural outings in Indianapolis and Marion, and on-campus activities for the full three weeks.